gamesrc-ver-recreation/build/notes-restoration.md

 (e.g., an original modification date of an OBJ file), but this does not have to be the case.

-Note that only C sources (and not ASM) are covered by the above.
-However, two revisions of A.ASM are included.
+An exception is made for the A.ASM source, since there are two variants of it.
 One of them is the file as released on 2000, intended to be built with Watcom Assembler 11.0, at least for recreating GAME.EXE as originally prepared on 2000.
-The other A.ASM file is intended to be built with Macro Assembler 5.10, and should match A.OBJ as used in Duke3D 1.4-1.5 and SW 1.0-1.2.
+The other A.ASM file is intended to be built with Macro Assembler 5.10, and should match earlier A.OBJ files, like the one used in Duke3D 1.4-1.5 and SW 1.0-1.2.

 These are two good reasons for using BUILDREV as described above, referring to similar work done for Wolfenstein 3D EXEs (built with Borland C++):